NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 #### Operative methods

-Out of the methods defined in the `DistributionSampler` interface, the `sample` method is the main one that should be implemented by our class, while the mean and variance getters are only required to _force_ us to compute them.
+Out of the methods defined abstract (pure virtual) by the `DistributionSampler` interface, the `sample` method is the main one that we need to implement, while the mean and variance getters are only required to _force_ us to provide them.

 All of them _can_ and _should_ be inlined, while only the `sample` method cannot be labeled `const`, as the RNG held by the super-class will change its internal state.